c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/5_Reduce.md

 `execute = brightness`

-The process returns the brightness of all bands in the passed image.
-For multispectral images, the *brightness* is individually calculated for each band.
-The result is one multispectral image with the the first principal component of each band.
+The process returns the brightness of all bands in the passed images.
+A stack of multispectral images is reduced to one multispectral image, a single image is reduced to a single band. *Brightness* uses the first principal component to reduce the passed bands.
+For a stack of multispectral images each band is reduced separately.
 Using the *flat* option the result is further reduced to one band.

 ​	![image-20240319183231922](../images/5_brigthness.png.png)	v: values; i: items;

+Range: [0 … positive values]

+The process will convert negative values into positive ones.

 ---